Banco de Portugal

+The bank has branch offices in Castelo Branco, Coimbra, Évora, Faro, Funchal, Leiria, Porto (Caixa Filial) and Viseu.

+Whereas it is governed under a national framework of accountability, the Bank of Portugal increasingly implements policies set at the European Union level.
+In addition to its Eurosystem role, it is the national competent authority for Portugal within European Banking Supervision.
+It is a voting member of the Board of Supervisors of the European Banking Authority (EBA).
+It is Portugal's designated National Resolution Authority and plenary session member of the Single Resolution Board (SRB).

 History

 Foundation

-Queen Maria II of Portugal established the bank by royal charter on 19 November 1846 to act as a commercial bank and issuing bank, it came about as the result of a merger of the Banco de Lisboa, the first bank founded in Portugal, and the Companhia de Confiança Nacional, an investment company specialised in the financing of the public debt.
+Queen Maria II of Portugal established the bank by royal charter on 19 November 1846 to act as a commercial bank and issuing bank.
+It came about as the result of a merger of the Banco de Lisboa, the first bank founded in Portugal, and the Companhia de Confiança Nacional, an investment company specialised in the financing of the public debt.

 The bank was designated by the Portuguese Crown as the emitter of legal tender, at the time the Portuguese real, which it continued producing until 1911.

 Republic

 Following the Implementation of the Republic in 1910, the Banco de Portugal began to emit the Portuguese Escudo.

 In 1932, the bank established the Biblioteca do Banco de Portugal, one of the most significant private libraries in Portugal.

 In 1946, the institution was bestowed the honor of Grand Cross of the Order of Christ by the President of Portugal.

 During the Estado Novo, the bank pursued a vigorous policy of gold acquisition starting in 1957, which has contributed towards Portugal's present-day status of having the 14th largest gold reserve in the world.